harshith-77/discover-agent/ReadMe.md

 # 🔎 Discover Agent

-Discover Agent is an AI-powered web search application that utilizes **LangGraph Agents**, **DuckDuckGo** search, and Groq-hosted **DeepSeek-R1 Distill LLaMA 70B** to dynamically fetch and synthesize information.
+Discover Agent is an AI-powered web search application that utilizes **LangGraph Agents**, **DuckDuckGo** search, and Groq-hosted **Qwen3-32b** to dynamically fetch and synthesize information.
 Unlike traditional workflows, this project dynamically decides when, how and whether to use tools during execution, showcasing the power of autonomous **AI agents** in navigating uncertain tasks.

 ![img.png](img.png)